samwoodworth/issues/README.md

 find a certain issue by ID, insert a custom issue with user input, insert an issue with arbitrary data, and insert a specified number of issues with arbitrary data.

-### Authentication
+## Authentication

 Before the API call is made, an interceptor checks for the 'JSESSIONID' cookie.
 If it is present then the call continues.
-If it does not, then a 401 unauthorized status code and no data will be returned.
+If it is not, then a 401 unauthorized status code and no data will be returned.